SajinaPK/AWS_Learning/Solution_Architect/13_Storage_Extras/Storage.md

     - Its an actual truck
     - Each Snowmobile has 100 PB of capacity (use multiple in parallel)
     - High security: temperature controlled, GPS, 24/7 video surveillance
+    - For datasets less than 10 petabytes or distributed in multiple locations, you should use Snowball.
     - **Better than Snowball if you transfer more than 10 PB**

 - **AWS Snow Family for Data Migrations**